Ayeshakhan79/Digital-PPM-Tool/README.md

 5. Improved Visibility: Provides stakeholders with actionable insights and transparency across performance and process management activities.

+6. Issue Log Visibility (In app): Displays previously added issues along with their instances and history.

 ---

 **2. Tech Stack**